dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 - **Permission Set**
     - A defined level of access privileges.
     - Each permission set is associated with specific privileges to dbt Cloud objects.
 Permission sets are granted to groups in order to easily control the grandularity of access for users.
     - Access to different types of permission sets is defined by your dbt Cloud plan.
-Self Service dbt Cloud plans have access to the 'Member' and 'Owner' permission sets.
+Self-Service dbt Cloud plans have access to the 'Member' and 'Owner' permission sets.
 Enterprise dbt Cloud plans have access to a greater selection of permission sets.
+    - For more information about Self-Service permission sets, check out [Self-Service Permissions](/docs/dbt-cloud/access-control/self-service-permissions).
+    - For more information about Enterprise permission sets, check out [Enterprise Permissions](/docs/dbt-cloud/access-control/enterprise-permissions).